 Malkarion (found in area R5) brought a gorgon to the Black Rift so he could try to train it as a mount.
 He hasn't succeeded yet.
 The gorgon attacks anyone other than Malkarion.
 It won't stray far from the cave, however-it finds the Plane of Shadow to be strange and frightening.
-The swamp cabin serves as a guard post controlling entry to the Black Rift magic, that rises to a wooden platform at the canyon rim and a suspension bridge leading across the canyon to area $R\mathfrak{I}$.
+The swamp cabin serves as a guard post controlling entry to the Black Rift a suspension bridge leading across the canyon to area R5.
 It is caged by iron bars but open at the level of the bridge and in the northwest corner.

-Elevator: South of the cave mouth is a 15-by-20-foot rectangle elevator platform, powered by shadow
+Elevator: South of the cave mouth is a 15-by-20-foot rectangle elevator platform, powered by shadow magic, that rises to a wooden platform at the canyon rim and